Specialized Coverage for Mobile Business Assets

 How much does inland marine insurance cost?

-Inland marine insurance typically costs between $250 to $2,500 per year for most small businesses, depending on the type and value of property covered, deductibles, coverage limits, and industry risk factors.
-Rates are usually calculated as a percentage of the property value, often between 1-4%.
+Inland marine insurance costs depend on the type and value of property covered, deductibles, coverage limits, and industry risk factors.
+Rates are usually calculated as a percentage of the property value.
+For pricing based on your specific equipment and operations, schedule a consultation or call our office at 585-657-6101.

 Who needs inland marine insurance?